-Determining The Lamp Type
+29.3.2 Determining The Lamp Type

-The monitor can accommodate two lamp values: 10.6eV (standard) and 9.8eV.
+The monitor can accommodate three lamp values: 10.6eV (standard), 9.8eV, and 11.7eV.
+Always make sure you are using the correct lamp value and that the instrument is set to use that lamp.